contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Encourage members to learn about their ancestors and perform temple ordinances on their behalf.
 * Help the ward council develop and implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
 * Ensure that temple and family history work is planned and reported in ward council meetings and in ward temple and family history coordination meetings.
 * Lead the work of the ward temple and family history leader.
-If this leader is not called, a member of the elders quorum presidency fills this role (see [25.2.3](25-temple-and-family-history-work.md#2523-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-ward-temple-and-family-history-leader)).
+If this leader is not called, a member of the elders quorum presidency fills this role (see [25.2.3](25-temple-and-family-history-work.md#2523-ao-ward-temple-and-family-history-leader)).

 The elders quorum president and Relief Society president each assign a presidency member to help lead temple and family history work in the ward.
 These two presidency members work together.
 They attend ward temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).

-!
-Imageyouth outside temple

-### 25.2.3 [Imageicon, guidelines for adaptation](https://www.churchofjesuschrist.org/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Ward Temple and Family History Leader
+### 25.2.3 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Ward Temple and Family History Leader

 The bishopric consults with the stake president to determine whether to call a ward temple and family history leader.
 If they decide to extend this calling, the bishopric counsels with the elders quorum and Relief Society presidents in determining whom to call.
 This person should be a Melchizedek Priesthood holder.
 If this leader is not called, a member of the elders quorum presidency fills this role.